-In a world of so much noise, the answer is not trying to figure out how to stand out midst the firehouse of messages on every single social network.
+In a world of so much noise, the answer lies not in trying to figure out how to stand out from the firehose of messages on every social platform.
 The answer lies in knowing how to approach your task with much more intention.
 Step back and refine.
-Narrow the “crowd” you engage with.
+Narrow the crowd you engage with.
 Then, work from that place and develop relationships with that small, influential base.

-Where “influencer relations” in a consumer-facing industry is mainly about celebrities, influencers in the business-to-business or organizational leadership world are likely NOT mainstream celebrities.
-Instead, they are big thinkers in your very specific field.
-These folks might be members of the media, academics or wizened former CEOs and non-profit executive directors.
+Where “influencer relations” in a consumer-facing industry is mainly about celebrities, influencers in the organizational leadership world are likely NOT mainstream celebrities.
+Instead, they are the big thinkers in your very specific field.
+They might be members of the media, academics or wizened former CEOs and non-profit executive directors.

-In my opinion (here I go again…), influencer relations in this realm needs a hard to come by, long-term organizational commitment and it involves super targeted storytelling across only the channels that matter.
-Of course, this tends to include digital media relations tactics, but there’s much more to it than converting traditional press outreach to Twitter.
+In my opinion (here I go again…), influencer relations in this realm demands a hard to come by, long-term organizational commitment, AND, it involves super targeted storytelling across only the channels that matter.
+While this tends to include digital media relations tactics, there’s much more to it than converting traditional press outreach to Twitter.

 Disrupt (Those Assumptions)

-Unchecked, communications approaches can easily get off-track, diluting their message and weakening their brand or cause.
+Unchecked, communications approaches can easily get off-track, diluting the intended message and weakening the brand or cause.
 There’s a tendency to keep adding influencers to the list, rather than continually culling.
-There’s an excitement to try developing this or that new type of content, without serious thought to why.
+Or, without a serious thought as to why, there’s an franticness around trying to develop the latest bright, shiny content.

 A better approach is to simply start smart.
 Develop engagement slowly and strategically.
-Whom you follow and what they share will tell you exactly the sorts of content you should be creating and sharing, and which events to attend, among so many other insights.
+Who you follow and what they share will tell you exactly the sorts of content you should be creating and which events to attend, among so many other insights.

-Part of my intake process with new clients includes these questions: Who would be engaging with your tweets, “in a dream world”…?
+Part of my intake process with new clients includes these questions: Who would be engaging with your tweets, in a dream world?
 If you took the your annual communications budget and started with a blank sheet of paper, what would change?
-Or, pretend your organization has never done a single Tweet or Facebook post, or written a blog post or had a leader speak at an industry event.
-What would the world come to?
-Start asking yourselves “why have we always done it like that” a LOT more often.
+How would you re-start your strategy now?

 In the case of most nonprofits or foundations, investing in the influencer relationship development is the absolute key.
-Developing fewer connections allows for greater capacity (time and budget, etc.) to build much more productive conversations.
+Developing fewer connections allows for greater capacity (and, time and budget) to build much more productive conversations.
 From this place lies the power to scale the impact of your dreams.